JustAman62/open-f1/README.md

 * `subscribe.txt` contains the data received at subscription time (i.e. when the live timing client connected to the stream)
 * `live.txt` contains an append-log of every message received in the stream

 Both of these files are required for future simulations/replays.
 The `IJsonTimingClient` supports loading these files and processing them in the same way live data would be.
-Data points will be replayed in real time, using a calculated delay.
+Data points will be replayed in real time, using an adjustable delay.

 ## Notice